MathieuBuisson/PSCodeHealth/docs/Metrics.md

 The higher the better, because it gives an indication of the quality of the code being tested.
 More specifically, it answers the question : **"To which extent the code behaves as intended ?"**, assuming the intent is properly reflected in the tests.

 #### Default thresholds :
-  - Warning : greater or equal to 99
+  - Warning : less than 99
-  - Fail : greater or equal to 97
+  - Fail : less than 97

 ### TestCoverage
 The overall percentage of code which is exercised across all PowerShell files by the tests.